-- November 1974 Founding Director of T. TAZAKI & Co., Ltd.

-March

-1988

-Founding Representative Director at incorporation of the company

-March

-2005

-Director and Advisor of the company

-March

-2012

-Director and Chief Advisor of the company

-- August 2016 Founder and President of the Tazaki Foundation (to present)
+November 1974 Founding Director of T. TAZAKI & Co., Ltd. March 1988 Founding Representative Director at incorporation of the company March 2005 Director and Advisor of the company March 2012 Director and Chief Advisor of the company (to present) August 2016 Founder and President of the Tazaki Foundation (to present)

-Hiroki Yamada

-Executive Director and Head of Sales

-Number of shares of the Company held: 121 thousand shares

-August 2002 lained the company

-Joined the company

-April 2016 Associate Director of the company

-January 2017 Head of Sales of the company (to

-present)

-March 2020 Director of the company

-IVIdICII 2020 Director of the company

-March 2022 Executive Director of the company (to

-present)